ERASMUSlab/Ets1/README.md

 ![Alt text](./FIG/P2.png "Ets1")

 * Bulk RNA-seq at DAY0, 4, 7, 10 with 4 replicates
+  ** total RNA was extracted from MC3T3-E1 cells cultured under osteogenic induction conditions using the RNeasy Mini Kit (Qiagen).
+Only high-quality RNA samples with RNA integrity number (RIN) values above 7.0, as determined by TapeStation analysis (Agilent), were selected for library preparation.
+Libraries were constructed using the TruSeq Stranded mRNA Sample Prep Kit (Illumina), following poly-A mRNA enrichment with oligo-dT magnetic beads.
+Purified mRNAs were thermally fragmented and reverse transcribed to generate first-strand cDNA, followed by second-strand synthesis, end repair, A-tailing, adaptor ligation, and PCR amplification.
+Library quality was assessed by TapeStation and quantified by qPCR prior to sequencing.
+Paired-end sequencing was performed on either the NovaSeq or NextSeq 2000 platform (Illumina), depending on the differentiation time point.
 * ChIP-seq at GM, OM about H3K27ac, H3K4me1, H3K4me3
 * Cut&Run-seq at GM, OM about Ets1, p300, H3K27ac
 * Bulk ATAC-seq at GM, OM with 4 replicates